daattali/beautiful-jekyll/_posts/2020-08-22-how-to-create-minimal-wardrobes-for-kids-on-a-budget.md

 ### THE SIMPLE CAPSULE WARDROBE GUIDE:

 _And if your wardrobe needs a total rehaul and you have a hard time knowing where to start, you may enjoy my Simple Capsule Wardrobe Guide.
 Some recent feedback on it: “Ahhh Kelly!
 That was brilliant!
 I’m going to do some sorting this weekend, more purging, and most importantly writing down what I have vs what I need.
 Thank you!!!”
 Want to know more about how I fine tuned my whole wardrobe and follow along the simple steps?
 You may like my_ [**_Simple Capsule Wardrobe Guide_**](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/) _ebook (new and updated).
-You can find that guide_ [_here_](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/)_._
+You can find the guide_ [_here_](https://www.simplehomemom.com/simple-capsule-wardrobe-guide/)_._

 **Other blogs of mine you may enjoy:**